Child labor in the United States: 19th century

 As the North industrialized in the first half of the 19th century, factories and mines hired young workers for a variety of tasks.
-According to the 1900 census, of the children ages ten to fifteen 18 percent were employed: 1,264,000 boys and 486,000 girls.
+According to the 1900 census, of the children ages ten to fifteen, 18 percent were employed: 1,264,000 boys and 486,000 girls.
 Most worked on family farms.
 Every decade following 1870, the number of children in the workforce increased, with the percentage not dropping until the 1920s.
 Especially in textile mills, children were often hired together with both parents and could be hired for only $2 a week.
 Their parents could both work in the mill and watch their children at the same time.
 Children had an advantage as their small statures were useful for fixing machinery and squeezing into small spaces.
 Many families in mill towns depended on the children's labor to make enough money for necessities.
 In mining towns, many parents often helped their children thwart child laws that did exist since miners were paid per carload of coal and any additional help to move the coal meant an increase in pay.

 Farming

-The reformers were crusading against factories, which they considered a debilitating to growing children and threatened to damage them permanently.
-They saw a farm labor as an entirely different matter—indeed, an American ideal.
-According to activist Alexander McKelway in 1905, open-air farm work was "beneficial in developing a strong physical constitution".
+Advocates for reform began crusading against factories, which they considered debilitating to growing children and threatened to damage them permanently.
+They saw farm labor as an entirely different matter—indeed, an American ideal.
+According to activist Alexander McKelway in 1905, open-air farm work was "beneficial in developing a strong physical constitution."
 Harvest season did not interfere with the scheduled school year, he added, and being under the beneficial and watchful eye of parents strengthened the family.

 Using census data processed by Lee Craig, Robert Whaples concludes for the Midwest in the mid-19th century:

 From 1910 to 1920, more than 60 percent of child workers in the United States were employed in agriculture.
 A son born into a farm family was worth real cash in terms of productivity and needing to hire less outside labor, as well as an heir to the family property.
-Some children preferred work over school since earning wages earned them respect in their homes, they were punished in the form of corporal punishment at school, and did not like to read or write instead of working.
+Some children preferred work over school since earning wages earned them respect in their homes, they were punished in the form of corporal punishment at school, and did not like to read or write, instead of working.

 According to Kent Hendrickson, two New Deal laws had a major impact on sugar beet farming in the Great Plains.
 The Jones-Costigan Act of 1934 and the Sugar Act of 1937 improved working conditions somewhat.
 However, they were written primarily to aid the growers and the sugar processing mills.
 Much of the field work was done by migrant Mexicans, who faced low wages, child labor and poor housing.